Kristina01111000/Drws_site/README.md

 look into learndash notifications for the 21 day challenge sydney is doing on insta and the site look into i cloud images from stephen -> 2023 month 5/6

+6/25
+For next week:
+Finish homepage
+White text for dark green background
+Make light green background a darker green, with white font Make the fonts bigger, like 14 or 16
+For get you r 4 element balance score section switch the picture to the side, put the button below the image Get the white out of the book image
+For element images, make them go widescreen, then put the text on a background that matches the image, make text white, leave a space between the text and the next image
+For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger Center the buttons
+Get the yoga icon, flower of some sort
+Try the orange in spice it up,
+Change 4 element personhood score to your 4 element balance score Put dr ws videos page under health topics, remove the stuff on the page from header On yoga and you page , remove free wording, put the image up higher, after the three bullet points, after image put “click here for more”,links to
+put the three paragraphs On the yoga and you continued page, Look up how to send reminder emails when someone hasn't finished a lesson (for yoga challenge)